gpscal/voip_analysis_ml/README.md

 export FLASK_ENV=production
 flask run --host=0.0.0.0
 ```

-2. Access the web interface:
+After following option 1 or 2, then acess the web interface:
 - Open your web browser and navigate to `http://localhost:5000`
 - Use the "Analyze PCAP" form to analyze VoIP PCAP files
 - Use the "Train Model" form to upload training data